Quantum geometry of moduli spaces of local systems and representation theory: Basic constructions

-\begin{proof} 1.
+\begin{proof} The equivalence between pinnings from Section \ref{3.1.4a} and pairs $(\A_1, \B_2)$ from Lemma \ref{PIN1} is seen as follows.
 Let ${\rm U}\subset \B_1$ be the maximal unipotent subgroup.
 A choice of pinning data $x_i$ is equivalent to a choice of a non-degenerate character $\psi$ such that $\psi(x_i(a))=a$.
-The choice of $y_i$ is determined by the choice of $x_i$.
+The choice of $y_i$ is determined by $x_i$. \end{proof} 2mm